Cultivate Your Leadership Potential

 How does a virtual program work, anyway?

 Each week, Virtual Cohort members will meet for 90 minutes via Zoom, a video conferencing platform, to discuss the elements of leadership, building networks, fostering communication, and finding pathways.
 The sessions are interactive and members are expected to come fully prepared to engage with one another and their facilitator.
+Outside of the weekly sessions, participants have access to online groups where they can chat and get to know one another.

 What is the attendance policy?